trumfat/demo-lab/README.md

 This is my django practice.

-I cloned the project into my ubuntu running my mac.
+I cloned the project into my ubuntu running on my mac.